-Cristina advises on a broad scope of labour, employment, and human rights issues, including: employment standards, grievance arbitration, collective bargaining, and workplace accommodation.
-She provides strategic guidance in navigating complex workplace issues and implementing sound workplace policies.
-Cristina is also an experienced workplace investigator and regularly assists both unionized and non-unionized employers in responding to allegations of workplace harassment, violence, and discrimination.
+Cristina advises employers on a broad scope of labour, employment, and human rights issues, including employment standards, grievance arbitration, collective bargaining, interest arbitration, and workplace accommodation.
+She has significant experience advising both unionized and non-unionized employers on labour and employment issues arising from corporate transactions or reorganizations.
+Cristina is also an experienced workplace investigator and regularly assists employers in responding to allegations of workplace harassment, violence, and discrimination.

 After completing her undergraduate studies at the University of Toronto, Cristina obtained her law degree from Western University.
-During law school, Cristina served as the Co-Editor-in-Chief of the Western Journal of Legal Studies and as a student editor for the Canadian Journal of Law and Jurisprudence.
+During law school, Cristina served as the Co-Editor-in-Chief of the Western Journal of Legal Studies and as an editor for the Canadian Journal of Law and Jurisprudence.
+Cristina currently sits on the board of Guelph-Wellington Women in Crisis.

 - J.S.D.
 Tory Writing Prize, Western University, 2018